AliCampbellKhaya/Software-Engineering/README.md

 ## Personal Accomplishments
 * Writing the front end and back end for multiple controllers of services
 * Creating and designing the database that stored the location of objects and other necessary items in the hospital map
-* Creating the ux a secure login page
+* Creating the ux for a secure login page
 * Securely hashing and saving usernames and passwords within the database to control access